Snowflake-Labs/sfquickstarts/site/devlabs/security_authentication_pattern.md

 #### Incompatibilities

-1. At the time of this writing, SAML-based SSO can only be used on either public or private Snowflake endpoints at one time.
+1. As of March 2021, SAML-based SSO can only be used on either public or private Snowflake endpoints at one time.
 This will be addressed in future releases.
-2. At the time of this writing, Snowflake only supports a single IdP at a time for each Snowflake Account for SSO.
+2. As of March 2021, Snowflake only supports a single IdP at a time for each Snowflake Account for SSO.
 3. For SSO the web UI only supports SAML 2.

-#### Other Implications

-Not applicable at the time of this writing.

 ### Design Principles & Benefits Enabled by this Pattern